2ndSightLab/ai-tracker/issues.md

 🟢 Backup account is missing from accounts list in non-management verficiation step.

 🟢 Backup account is missing from accounts list in management account verficiation step.

+🟢 request what env type up front - management, jobs, web, test, other and display corresponding list of resources to deploy